 Life expectancy in North America

-Compare this to the worldwide life expectancy for babies born in 2018: 74 years for women and 70 years for men.
-Of continents worldwide, North America ranks first in terms of life expectancy of (77 years for men and 81 years for women).
-Life expectancy is lowest in Africa at just 61 years and 64 years for males and females respectively.
-Hong Kong SAR is the country with the highest life expectancy worldwide for babies born in 2018.
+Compare this to the worldwide life expectancy for babies born in 2021: 75 years for women and 71 years for men.
+Of continents worldwide, North America ranks equal first in terms of life expectancy of (77 years for men and 81 years for women).
+Life expectancy is lowest in Africa at just 63 years and 66 years for males and females respectively.
+Japan is the country with the highest life expectancy worldwide for babies born in 2020.